prtkgpt/questdb.io/docs/reference/sql/create-table.md

 `columnName` - name used to reference the columns of table.
 Just like table name, column name is used as a part of file name internally. \
-Although it does support both ASCII and unicode characters, character restrictions specific to the file system still apply.
+Although it does support both ASCII and Unicode characters, character restrictions specific to the file system still apply.

 :::info